 For children whose adoptive placement disrupts, a Disruption Meeting must take place - see Disruption of Adoptive Placement Procedure.

-An "off line" manager will usually chair the meeting.
+An independent manager will usually chair the meeting.
 In complex cases, however, consideration will be given to appointing an independent person as chair.

 Those invited, or asked to contribute, should be: